-Violet (Violaceae Viola spp.) is a mild tasting and common plant in Central Virginia.
-You can collect the flowers and eat them raw or if you can collect 5 – 6 cups of them, you may want to try making violet jelly by following the mint jelly instructions in your pectin packet.
+Violet (Violaceae Viola spp.) is a mild tasting and common plant in the eastern U.S. You can collect the flowers and eat them raw or if you can collect 5 – 6 cups of them, you may want to try making violet jelly by following the mint jelly instructions in your pectin packet.

 They also make a lovely, edible topping for a cake or salad.

 Identification: The flowers have 5 purple, white, or blue petals.
 In our area, I only see the purple one, common blue violet, or Viola sororia.
 The leaves are heart-shaped with slightly serrated edges and have obvious veins on them.
 You can eat the leaves raw or cooked as well.